larryknaebelobsidian/kingdom/book/The Theocratic Kingdom Book/manuscript.md

-# Notes on "The Theocratic Kingdom"
+# Notes taken on The Theocratic Kingdom

-These are notes (mostly quotations) on George N. H. Peters great work "The Theocratic Kingdom".
+These are notes (***almost all direct quotations***) on George N. H. Peters great work "The Theocratic Kingdom" taken by Larry Knaebel.
+A few personal notes are included.
+Peters work contains 206 propositions (i.e. chapters).
+Each proposition contains a set of observations.
+Pericopes were added by me to most of the observations to attempt to aid me in the consumption of the vast amount of material.